ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-7-3.md

-Chapter 6: Mindful Self-Care: Building resilience and self-compassion through mindful self-care
+Building resilience and self-compassion through mindful self-care
 ===============================================================================================

 In this chapter, we will explore how to build resilience and self-compassion through mindful self-care.
 By prioritizing our own well-being and practicing self-compassion, we can become better equipped to navigate life's challenges and deepen our connections with others.